danielanywhere/ShopTools/README.md

 ## How It Works

 Imagine defining your cuts *faster than you could mark them with a straightedge and pencil*.
-That’s what ShopTools delivers.
+That's what ShopTools delivers.
 No marking.
 No CAD.
 No CAM.
 No tool-path configurations.
 You just accurately position your material on the waste board, and your CNC does the rest.